KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.5.1 =
+* Bug Fix: Fixes a Fatal PHP error caused by hosting without mb_ functions active.
+Now checks for this and uses old method to linkify text if not present.

 = 1.5.0 =
 * Important: Major change to the way text is converted into links (e.g. hashtags, mentions and URLs).
 The plugin now uses the Twitter Entity data to find/replace these with links, which has an added bonus of being able to display the proper URL instead of the shortlink normally present.